Curriculum planning and assessment

 Curriculum mapping templates

 Mapping identifies the extent of curriculum coverage in units of work and clearly links teaching, learning and assessment while working with the curriculum continuum.
-Mapping templates support teachers to identify where content descriptions and achievement standards are being explicitly addressed within the school’s teaching and learning program.
+Curriculum mapping templates support teachers to identify where content descriptions and achievement standards are being explicitly addressed within the school's teaching and learning program.
+The curriculum mapping templates are designed to be completed electronically and saved for later use.
+To maintain the operation of the tick boxes, the file must be saved in Word 2010 (.docx) format.

 - primary levels - covering Foundation level through to Level 7 or band 7-8